-Below we will briefly outline the different types of real property agreements, the selection and process for real property agreements, provide templates, provide contact information, and include helpful links.
+Below we will briefly outline the different types of real property agreements, how to select the appropriate real property agreement, execution/proper authority and provide useful links.

 Lease agreements for real property may be executed with the UC as the Lessor or the Lessee.
 A lease is an agreement in which the landlord agrees to give the tenant the exclusive right to occupy real property, usually for a specific term and, in exchange, the tenant agrees to give the landlord some sort of consideration.
 A lease transfers to the tenant a leasehold interest in the real property and, unless otherwise provided in the lease, a lease is transferable and irrevocable.

 A license gives the permission of the owner to an individual or an entity to use real property for a specific purpose.
 Unlike a lease, it does not transfer an interest in the real property.
 It is personal to the licensee and any attempt to transfer the license terminates it.
 It is (usually) revocable and can be either exclusive or non- exclusive.

 Licenses are sometimes included in other agreements, e.g. a memorandum of understanding.
 It is highly recommended that a separate license be created whenever a right to use another party’s space, usually for a shorter term, is part of a larger relationship.
 The separate license should be attached as an exhibit to the more general agreement.